mParticle/TeamCity-Phabricator-Plugin/readme.md

 ***TeamCity Credentials***: You must add a set of credentials (username/password) that has access to your TeamCity installation in order to make RESTful calls.

-After all of that is complete, add the Build Step to a Herold rule for any of your projects, push a diff to said project and watch the magic happen!
+After all of that is complete, add the Build Step to a Herald rule for any of your projects, push a diff to said project and watch the magic happen!

 ##Functionality